earth-metabolome-initiative/classyfire/README.md

 ## Usage

-To use the `ClassyFire` client, first instantiate it with optional parameters like `timeout`, `sleep`. **Note that the API documentation specifies to not execute more than 12 requests per minute, so you should not set a `sleep` parameter smaller than `60/12=5`**
+To use the `ClassyFire` client, first instantiate it with optional parameters like `timeout`, `sleep`. **Note that the API documentation specifies to not execute more than 12 requests per minute, so you should not set a `sleep` parameter smaller than `60/12=5`.** Furthermore, in practice, the API will still blacklist you when you exceed 6 requests per minute, so you should set the `sleep` parameter to at least `10` to be safe.

 ```python
 from classyfire import ClassyFire, Compound